Turkey Global Business Entities Guide Turkey Limited Company - Limited Şirket (Ltd. Şti.)

 Are different classes of ownership interests possible?
 If so, what are some examples of different classes?

-It is possible to create privileged classes of shares given that their rights are defined in the AoI, such as privilege on voting powers.
+It is possible to create privileged classes of shares with their rights defined in the AoI, such as privilege on voting powers, receiving dividends or in connection with liquidation proceedings, and having the right to nominate managers.

 What documentation is required for the transfer of ownership interests?

-A share transfer requires the execution of a share transfer agreement at the public notary, the adoption of a shareholders’ resolution approving the transfer and the registration of the transaction with the commercial registry.
+A share transfer requires a signed and notarized of a share transfer agreement, and the adoption of a shareholders' resolution approving the transfer and the registration of the transaction with the commercial registry.
 The AoI may contain transfer restrictions.

 Are there any additional formal requirements required for the transfer of ownership (notary, approvals, stamping, filings, corporate records)?